Fentanyl: Anesthesia

 Intravenous fentanyl is often used for anesthesia and as an analgesic.
 To induce anesthesia, it is given with a sedative like propofol or thiopental.
 To maintain anesthesia, inhaled anesthetics and additional fentanyl may be used.
 These are often given in 15–30 minute intervals throughout procedures such as endoscopy and surgeries and in emergency rooms.

-For pain relief after surgery, use can decrease the amount of inhalational anesthetic needed for emergence from anesthesia.
+For pain relief after surgery, using fentanyl can decrease the amount of inhalational anesthetic needed for emergence from anesthesia.
 Balancing this medication and titrating the drug based on expected stimuli and the person's responses can result in stable blood pressure and heart rate throughout a procedure and a faster emergence from anesthesia with minimal pain.

 Regional anesthesia

 Fentanyl is the most commonly used intrathecal opioid because its lipophilic profile allows a quick onset of action (5–10 min) and intermediate duration of action (60–120 min).
 Spinal administration of hyperbaric bupivacaine with fentanyl may be the optimal combination.
 The almost immediate onset of fentanyl reduces visceral discomfort and even nausea during the procedure.